Amazon Echo Sale: Smart Device $50 Cheaper In Limited Offer, Days After Echo Gets Trounced By Google Home

 According to 9to5Google, the comparison test involved both Echo and Home being asked 3,000 questions that the average user might want to ask any one of the devices.
 On a positive note for Amazon, Echo proved to be more accurate when it came to sales or retail-based search queries, as Alexa does pull a lot of information from Amazon’s partner companies.
 But that turned out to be a double-edged sword, as Home was found to be up to six times more accurate in terms of general information searches.

-Why did Google Home completely trounce Amazon Echo in general searches, and on an overall basis?
+Why did Google Home completely trounce Amazon Echo in general searches and on an overall basis?
 As noted by 9to5Google, the tech titan spent five long years working on the robust Knowledge Graph, which, along with its “simply unmatched” internet search engine, powers Home and feeds it all the relevant information it needs.
-That’s a sharp contrast to Echo, which, as stated above, pulls information from Amazon partners, potentially leading to inaccurate non-retail results, or no results at all.
+That’s a sharp contrast to Echo, which, as stated above, pulls information from Amazon partners, potentially leading to inaccurate non-retail results or no results at all.

 Do you have any plans to take advantage of the ongoing Amazon Echo sale while it’s still available?